Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Introduction

 Large pretrained language models (LLMs) achieve state-of-the-art results through fine-tuning on many NLP tasks \cite{BERTOLOGY}.
 However, the sentence or document embeddings derived from LLMs are of lesser quality compared to simple baselines like GloVe \cite{Reimers2019}, as their embedding space suffers from being anisotropic, i.e.\ poorly defined in some areas \cite{Li2020}.

 One approach that has recently gained attention is the combination of LLMs with contrastive fine-tuning to improve the semantic textual similarity between document representations \cite{Wu2020,Gao2021}.
-These contrastive methods learn to distinguish between pairs of similar and dissimilar texts.
-As part of metric learning, they traditionally focused on defining new loss functions, while \citet{MetricLearningReality} showed that newer metric losses lead to insignificant performance gains when compared fairly.
-Instead, recent works on self and supervised contrastive learning has started to focus on developing techniques that generate better positive and negative data augmentations for efficient contrastive learning \cite{MI_views,Rethmeier2021,rethmeier2021dataefficient,TextAugemntations}.
+These contrastive methods learn to distinguish between pairs of similar and dissimilar texts (positive and negative samples).
+As recent works show \cite{MI_views,Rethmeier2021,rethmeier2021dataefficient,TextAugemntations}, the selection of these positive and negative samples is crucial for efficient contrastive learning.

-In this paper, we focus on learning scientific document representations (SDRs).
-The core distinguishing feature of this domain is the presence of citation information.
-SDR methods like SciBERT \cite{Beltagy2019} pretrain a Transformer on domain-specific text but neglect citations.
-The current state-of-the-art by \citet{Cohan2020} uses discrete citation information to generate positive and negative samples for contrastive fine-tuning of SciBERT via a triplet loss \cite{TripletLossORG}.
-Cited papers are used to generate positive samples, while non-cited papers are negative samples.
+This paper focusses on learning scientific document representations (SDRs).
+The core distinguishing feature of this domain is the presence of citation information that complement the textual information.
+The current state-of-the-art SPECTER by \citet{Cohan2020} uses citation information to generate positive and negative samples for contrastive fine-tuning of a SciBERT language model \cite{Beltagy2019}.
+SPECTER relies on `citations by the query paper' as a discrete signal for similarity, i.e., positive samples are cited by the query while negative ones are not cited.

+However, SPECTER's use of citations has its pitfalls.
+Considering only one citation direction may cause positive and negative samples to collide since a paper pair could be treated as a positive and negative instance simultaneously.
+Also, relying on a single citation as a discrete similarity signal is subject to noise, e.g., citations may reflect politeness and policy rather than semantic similarity \cite{Pasternack1969} or related papers lack a direct citation \cite{Gipp2009}.
 This discrete cut-off to similarity is counter-intuitive to (continuous) similarity-based learning.

-It encourages overfitting to human similarity annotations, i.e. citations, which may reflect politeness and policy rather than semantic similarity \cite{Pasternack1969}.
-Such sample generation may also cause positive and negative samples to collide, e.g.\ \citet{ContrastiveLearningLimitations} have shown that generating more negatives harms contrastive optimization performance if collision are not avoided.
-Instead, the generation of \emph{non-colliding} contrastive samples should be based on a continuous similarity function that allow us to find semantically similar papers, despite a lack of direct citation.
+Instead, the generation of non-colliding contrastive samples should be based on a continuous similarity function that allows us to find semantically similar papers, even without direct citations.
+With \sys, we address these issues by generating contrastive samples based on citation embeddings.
+The citation embeddings, which incorporate the full citation graph, provide a continuous, undirected, and less noisy similarity signal that allows the generations of arbitrary difficult-to-learn positive and negative samples.